 Prior to the fall, Adam and Eve lived in perfect harmony with each other.
 But when sin entered the world, conflict came as well.
 The fall affected both sides of the marriage relationship.
 Before banishing Adam and Eve from the Garden of Eden, God revealed what their relationship would be like in a fallen world.
 Genesis 3:16-17 records what would happen:

-To the woman He said: “I will greatly multiply your sorrow and your conception; in pain you shall bring forth children; your desire shall be for your husband, and he shall rule over you.”
+To the woman He said: “I will greatly multiply your sorrow and your conception; in pain you shall bring forth children; your desire will be for your husband, and he will rule over you.”

-Then to Adam He said, “Because you have heeded the voice of your wife, and have eaten from the tree of which I commanded you, saying, ‘You shall not eat of it…’”
+Then to Adam He said, “Because you listened to your wife, and have eaten from the tree of which I commanded you, saying, ‘You shall not eat of it…’”

 The italicized words identify the three specific struggles—or temptations—husbands and wives would face as a result of their fallenness.
 Let’s look at each of them.

 The phrase “your desire shall be for your husband” refers to a wife’s desire to control her husband.
 Before the fall, Eve would have willingly and eagerly submitted to Adam, but in her fallen state, she would find herself wanting to resist his headship and control him instead.